Vancouver is beautiful in autumn, with fall colours throughout the Lower Mainland, especially in parks from late September until early November.

 Halloween Happenings

 Halloween celebrations are another traditional fall activity.
-Fun and spooky events happening in 2020 include the following:
+Fun and spooky events happening this time of year include the following:

-- FlyOver Canada – the family-friendly Halloween-themed film at Canada Place in October 2020 is called HowlOver Canada.
+• FlyOver Canada – the family-friendly Halloween-themed film at Canada Place is called HowlOver Canada.

 Other Information